berkaygulsen/project-natours/README.md

 # Natours

 An example project to my portfolio.
-Special thanks to Jonas Schmedtman.
+Special thanks to Jonas Schmedtmann.